 All members of the breast cancer multidisciplinary team are on site and further investigations can usually be arranged on the day of consultation.
-Agora Centre for Women’s Health is conveniently located with rapid access to radiologists, medical and radiation oncologists in the same building.
+Specialist Breast Cancer Surgery is conveniently located with rapid access to radiologists, medical and radiation oncologists in the same building.

 The centre has a unique location as it is co-located in the same building as the radiology department, operating theatre, a state of the art medical day oncology unit, and the surgical and medical wards.
 The centralisation of resources and rapid access to exceptional medical facilities is extremely beneficial to patients that are often facing many months of treatment.

-The friendly and caring staff at Agora are always available to help patients navigate their way through the hospital and warmly welcome patients and their families to the centre during and after their treatment.
+The friendly and caring staff at Specialist Breast Cancer Surgery are always available to help patients navigate their way through the hospital and warmly welcome patients and their families to the centre during and after their treatment.